leouieda/2020-07-01-kiel/content.md

 Something about the spreadsheet bug.

 A bit about the recent covid C code.

+Your quick hack can end up becoming the foundations of a field.
+By the time you realize it it could be too late.

 But also positive sides.
 Good software gets used.
 Used software generates citations and collaborations.